-Mr. Godfrey currently serves as the President and Chief Executive Officer of Postmedia Network Inc., the Chairman of RioCan Real Estate Investment Trust, the Chairman of the Ontario Lottery and Gaming Corp., and serves as a director in Astral Media Inc. and Data & Audio-Visual Enterprises Wireless Inc. that operates under the trade name "Mobilicity".
+Mr. Godfrey currently serves as the President and Chief Executive Officer of Postmedia and the Chairman of RioCan Real Estate Investment Trust.
 First elected to public office in 1964, Mr. Godfrey served as Chairman of the Metropolitan Toronto Council from 1973 to 1984.
-In 1984 Mr. Godfrey joined the Toronto Sun as Publisher and CEO and served as President and Chief Executive Officer of the Sun Media Corporation from 1992 to 2000.
+In 1984, Mr. Godfrey joined the Toronto Sun as Publisher and CEO and served as President and Chief Executive Officer of the Sun Media Corporation from 1992 to 2000.
 Mr. Godfrey has also served as the President and Chief Executive Officer of the Toronto Blue Jays Baseball Club from 2000 to 2008.
+Mr. Godfrey previously served as a director in Astral Media Inc., a director of Data & Audio-Visual Enterprises Wireless Inc., that operated under the trade name "Mobilicity", and as Chair of the Ontario Lottery and Gaming Corporation.
 Mr. Godfrey graduated from the University of Toronto with a Bachelor of Applied Science in Chemical Engineering.